apache/comdev-site/source/newcommitter.md

     ------------------------------------------------------------

 ### PMC Vote Template
-This is the email to commence a vote for a new **PMC candidate**.
-New PMC members need to be voted for by the existing PMC members and subsequently approved by the Board (or Incubator PMC for incubating projects).
+This is the email to commence a vote for a new **PMC member**.
+New PMC members need to be voted for by the existing PMC members and subsequently approved by the Incubator PMC for incubating projects.

     ------------------------------------------------------------
     To: private@[PROJECT].apache.org
-    Subject: [VOTE] New PMC candidate: Jo Bloggs
+    Subject: [VOTE] New PMC member: Jo Bloggs

     [ add the reasons behind your nomination here ]